 Although more than 1,700 have returned to Europe, it may be too early to make a judgment about their intentions to bring the armed jihad home.
 Some of these went to Syria early in the conflict and returned early.
-In the United Kingdom, a significant proportion of these early travelers were by early 2019 assessed as no longer being of national security concern.
-59 m European intelligence service and law enforcement organizations have also intensified their activm For example, approximately 400 UK citizens who traveled to Syria have returned.
-Approximately 10 percent have been prosecuted.
-"UK Nationals Returning from Syria," They Work for You, UK House of Commons, All Commons debates on 18 February 2019.
+In the United Kingdom, a significant proportion of these early travelers were by early 2019 assessed as no longer being of national security concern.59 m European intelligence service and law enforcement organizations have also intensified their activk Twelve French nationals and at least one German national were turned over to the Iraqi authorities, reportedly with the agreement of the home countries.

-According to Europol, approximately 5,000 individuals from the European Union were believed to have traveled to conflict zones in Syria and Iraq.
+I According to Europol, approximately 5,000 individuals from the European Union were believed to have traveled to conflict zones in Syria and Iraq.
 By late 2017, it was thought that about 1,500 had returned home; 1,000 were believed to have been killed.
 "TESAT-2018: European Union Terrorism Situation and Trend Report," Europol, 2018.